artainmo/web-development/back-front-end/typescript/README.md

 The in operator can be used, whereby you can check if a type/variable contains a specific attribute/method like this "if ('function1' in variable)".

 ### Advanced object types
-Both 'type' anf 'interface' are keywords able to create object types, type is not only able to create object types while interface is.<br>
+Both 'type' and 'interface' are keywords able to create object types, type is not only able to create object types while interface is.<br>
 Thus interface does not bring new functionality but using it for objects is convention and makes code more readable.<br>
 The interface keyword can be used to add types to a class with the 'implements' keyword like this "class myClass implements myInterface", all the attribute/method types inside the interface will have to exist in the class or a compilation error will occur, it forces the class to at least follow the interface convention, the class can also have its own attributes/methods.